I Failed the Washington D.C. Bar Exam. What Should I Do?

 - the Multistate Performance Test (MPT) is worth 20%.

 To see what your score report means, check out this post called “What does my Uniform Bar Exam Score Report mean?”
-When looking at your score report, analyze what area you fell short on – the MBE, the MEE, the MPTs, or some combination of them.
+When looking at your score report, analyze what area you fell short on—the MBE, the MEE, the MPTs, or some combination of them.
 This will help you decide where you need to change your study strategy.

-Note: If you retained a score of 133 on the MBE or essay portion, you can ask the D.C.
+So, if you retained a score of 133 on the MBE or essay portion, you can ask the D.C.
 Bar if they will allow you to only take the portion of the exam that you failed.
 You will have to receive a 133 or above on that portion.
 (This option is available for 25 months after passing a portion of the exam.)

 Also, note that many students just assume that it was, say, their MBE score that resulted in them failing.
 However, many times, upon closer examination, it was their essay score!
-So don’t just gloss over this score report — study it so you can change your approach moving forward.
+So don’t just gloss over this score report—study it so you can change your approach moving forward.

 Also, analyze how far you are from passing overall.
 If you failed by 5 points, for example, you should still make sure you change your approach and study well for the next bar exam.
 (We have seen students fail by 5 points or less literally five or six bar exams in a row – and they could have easily passed the second time and gotten their license a few years earlier had they taken it super seriously!)
 If you failed by, say, 30, 40, 50, 60+ points, you will likely need to totally revamp your approach in order to have successful results on the next bar exam.